genesiscommunitysuccess/docs/docs/03_server/05_access-control/01_introduction.md

 For more information about LDAP, see [Wikipedia](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol).

-Once a user has been authenticated, the authorisation systems allow for a user's access to be further restricted to particular function and items of data.
+Once a user has been authenticated, the authorisation systems allow for a user's access to be further restricted to particular functions and items of data.

 This authorisation is performed on a group basis, not on individual users; however, you can have groups with only one member.